jmarkfen/EVSU-BSIT-2022-2023-Semester2-OpenCards/IT 383A Systems Integration and Architecture 2 [3C][Obina]/Module-2.md

 - Make Strategy a Continual Process
 - Organize Change Through Executive Leadership

+## is a strategy performance management tool - a structured report.

+balanced scorecard (BSC)

 ## Why was the balanced scorecard introduced?

 to overcome the limitations of managing with only financial measures.